-A key task in soil management is the proper management of organic matter, and this is accomplished by tillage, crop rotation, manure, compost and use of organic residues.
+A key task in soil management is the proper management of organic matter, and this can be accomplished through tillage, crop rotation, manure, compost and use of organic residues.
 Soil mineral balance, which may require the application of mineral fertilizers, is essential for soil health and the production of quality organic food.
 Producers must maintain or improve the physical, chemical, and biological condition of soil and minimize soil erosion.